furiosa-ai/sdk-cookbook/README.md

 <!--| SmolAgents | | -->
 <!--| BeeAI | | -->

-## Target audience
-This cookbook is for:
-- AI engineers: Engineers wanting a quickstart to using FuriosaAI SDKs to build an AI product.
-- AI researchers: Researchers wanting a quickstart to using FuriosaAI SDKs to build an AI prototype.
-- AI solution architects: Solution architects wanting to a quickstart to using FuriosaAI SDKs to build an AI usecase.

 ## How-to-Start
 We recommend installing dependencies individually for each recipe in the cookbook.
 Every recipe has its own `README.md` and `requirements.txt`.